anlumo/webxtism/README.md

 Extism already provides a Rust implementation, so why another one?

-The official implementation uses wasmtime, while this one uses wasmer.
+The official implementation uses Wasmtime, while this one uses Wasmer.
 Switching the runtime results in a different feature set:

 - **Cross-Platform Support**: Wasmer is designed to be a universal runtime that can run WebAssembly on various platforms, including desktop, server, embedded environments, and the Web.